 It was eerily foggy, and the road was muddy and wet.
 But, the misty morning air felt cool and refreshing.
 We walked down a quiet stretch of road before coming to a small town.
 It was very quiet as locals went about their daily business.
 The only sounds we could hear were dogs barking and distant music coming from a few homes.
 The occasional combi driver would come by, asking us if we wanted a ride to the cascadas.

 In the first small town we came to, our group became a trio.
 A sweet, old dog decided to follow us down the road.
 She would run ahead, always waiting before disappearing out of sight.
 Whenever you come to a fork in the road, stay to the right.
 There are various small roads that run off the main road, but always stick to the main path.
 This road eventually turns into Camino Arapata.
+We recommend downloading maps for the area before you head out just to be sure you are headed the right way.

 The Second Waterfall